cloudmesh-community/hid-sp18-523/project-report/report.md

 ## Abstract

 In current world, data is getting generated and stored with different storage systems.
-We need to use this data for a better understanding, analyze and can estimate the future scenarios with certain probability.
+We need to use this data for better understanding, analysis and estimate future scenarios with certain probability.
-There are many algorithms, which have developed and implemented for providing better accuracy on the future scenarios.
+There are many algorithms which have been developed and implemented for providing better accuracy on future scenarios.

 ## Introduction

-Scikit learn is a library created for machine learning algorithms, which uses different datasets gathered over years to learn and predicts future scenarios.
+Scikit learn is a library created for machine learning algorithms.
+This can be used on different datasets gathered over years to learn and predict future scenarios.
 This library have methods for implementing supervized and unsupervized machine learning algorithm.
-Supervised algorithms are on the dataset, which has the target variable, which need to be predicted or estimated.
-This datasets can be acted with below different approaches
+Supervised algorithms is used on dataset with target variable that needs to be predicted or estimated.
+This datasets can be acted with different approaches-
-Classification is based on the classes and the labeled data, we need to predict the unlabeled data.
+Classification is based on the classes and labeled data, we need to predict unlabeled data.
-Regression is based on the continuous variable or data, we need to predict the future state of data is known as regression Unsupervised algorithms are on the dataset, where we do not see the target variable for prediction, we learn its behavior set of vector input variable to identify the clustering group of similar behavior data or sample [@sckitml].
-Kaggle is a known location for different kind of datasets gathered by various institutes across globe.
+Regression is based on the continuous variable or data, we need to predict future state of data.
+Unsupervised algorithms use datasets that does not have target variable.
+.Similar observations are grouped into buckets based on different methods such as distance between observations.
+This method is called clustering.
+These clusters are assigned classes for predicting[@sckitml].
+Kaggle is known location for different kind of datasets gathered by various institutes across globe.

 ## Scope of work

-Below are the 3 algorithm from Scikit learn
+Following alogorithms are used

 * Implement Linear Regression
 * Implement Boosted Decision